bcbio/bcbio-nextgen/scripts/ansible/README.md

     ansible-playbook -vvv launch_aws.yaml

-This creates the instance, attaches the data volume, mounts the volume as `/mnt/work` and installs basic system tools for running.
-On the first run for a new data volume, this will not work cleanly since the filesystem is not prepared and can't be mounted.
-The machine will be setup and you should ssh in and follow the instructions below in 'Running bcbio' to create an ext4 filesystem on the attached disk.
-Subsequent restarts with the same attached disk will then work without any manual steps.
+This creates the instance, attaches the data volume, mounts the volume as `/mnt/work` and installs basic system tools.
 Get the Public DNS name of the created machine with:

     saws> aws ec2 describe-instances | grep Public